slatedocs/slate/source/includes/_getting_started.md

   "taskStatus": "PENDING"
 }
 ```
 When an API request is successful, the response body will contain the `data` field with the result of the API call.
 If you're using the [compute API](#compute-api), the `data` field might be empty since most of the operations are asynchronous.
-The response will contain the `taskId` and `taskStatus` fields so that you can retrieve the result of the operation you executed through the [task API](#tasks)
+The response will contain the `taskId` and `taskStatus` fields so that you can retrieve the result of the operation you executed through the [task API](#tasks).

 Attributes | &nbsp;
 --- | ---